scriptnull/vishnubharathi.codes/source/_posts/go-contexts.md

 > The same Context may be passed to functions running in different goroutines; Contexts are safe for simultaneous use by multiple goroutines.

-It is mainly used for propogating a request's state across function calls.
+It is mainly used for propagating a request's state across function calls.

 I am going to ask a "Sorry" and silently try to assume its usage feels like the `req` object in [express middlewares](https://expressjs.com/en/guide/using-middleware.html)